 Bears get their energy from their food.
 Brown bears eat a varied diet, from nuts and berries to fish and other animals.
 When bears eat a berry, they are obtaining energy that the plant originally captured from the sun.
-Even when a bear eats another animal, the energy in that animal ultimately came from eating a producer that captured the sun's energy.
+Even when the bear eats an animal, the energy in that animal ultimately came from eating a producer that captured the sun's energy.

 Use the resource below to answer the questions that follow.

-Can producers function without sunlight?
+- Can producers function without sunlight?
 Why or why not?
+Explain your answer fully.

-Where does all the "food" in an ecosystem ultimately come from?
+- Where does all the energy in an ecosystem ultimately come from?

 - What "ingredients" are needed for the process of photosynthesis?